bwalex/alexhornung.com/about.markdown

 I am a big fan of open source, both software and hardware.
 Throughout the years I've contributed a large amount of code to open source projects.
 I am also a committer at the [DragonFly BSD Project][dragonfly].
-Occasionally you might see me giving talks on DragonFly BSD, such as on the photo on the right.
+Occasionally you might see me giving talks on DragonFly BSD, such as on the photo to the right.

 You'll find a number of my own projects on here or on my [github page][github].